google/gemma.cpp/DEVELOPERS.md

 the Abseil library. `bazel/sentencepiece.patch` changes the code to support Abseil as a standalone dependency without third_party/ prefixes, similar to the transforms we apply to Gemma via Copybara.

+## Debugging

+At the first sign of incorrect or unexpected results, we recommend running with ASan/MSan enabled.
+When using blaze/bazel, you can add `--config=asan` or `--config=msan-track-origins` to the build command.
+In addition to their checks for memory overruns or uninitialized memory, we also enable debug-only asserts in Gemma.cpp for those build configurations.

 ## Discord